Holo-Host/holo-communities-dna/README.md

-# holo-hylo
+# Communities on Holochain

-DNAs required for running Hylo on Holochain.
+DNAs required for running Communities on Holochain.

 !
 This is a work in progress and only limited functionality is available at this stage !